 The charging station prototypes use the charging plug from the Combined Charging System (CCS) in the Type 2 variant that is standard for Europe.
 Apparently, this charging standard has already proven itself in a wide range of electrified vehicles and is used in many parts of the world.
 The two Jettinger charging stations are currently available for use with all CCS-enabled vehicles, free of charge.

-Depending on the model of vehicle, the new ultra-fast charging station can be used by vehicles with 400-volt and those with 800-volt battery systems.
+Depending on the model of the vehicle, the new ultra-fast charging station can be used by vehicles with 400-volt and those with 800-volt battery systems.
 In each case, the charging capacity provided adjusts automatically to the vehicle’s maximum permitted charging capacity.